wger-project/flutter/README.md

 ## License

-The application is licensed under the GNU General Public License 3 or later (GPL 3+).
+The application is licensed under the GNU General Public License 3 or later (GPL 3+) with an app store exception.

+As an additional permission under section 7, you are allowed to distribute the software through an app store, even if that store has restrictive terms and conditions that are incompatible with the AGPL, provided that the source is also available under the AGPL with or without this permission through a channel without those restrictive terms and conditions.

 The initial exercise and ingredient data is licensed additionally under one of the Creative Commons licenses, see the individual exercises for more details.